Alien (1982 video game): Release and reception

-Reception

 From contemporary reviews, The Video Game Update did not recommend the game, stating it was a "one more rehash of the eat-the-dot maze" finding the graphics to be "only fair and game play is just too much like other games already available to create much interest."
-Writing for Arcade Express in 1983, Tracie Forman found the graphics to be cute the game mechanics lacked originality to garner much excitement.
+Writing for Arcade Express in 1983, Tracie Forman found the graphics to be cute while Alien gameplay "lacked originality to garner much excitement."

-From retrospective reviews, Brett Weiss in his book Classic Home Video Games 1972-1984 referred to the game as a Pac-Man clone, stating that it was "one of the best movie-based games ever released on the Atari 2600" and that it was derivative of Pac-Man (1980) and Freeway (1981), but still "highly playable."
+From retrospective reviews, Brett Weiss in his book Classic Home Video Games 1972–1984 referred to the game as a Pac-Man clone, stating that it was "one of the best movie-based games ever released on the Atari 2600" and that while being derivative of Pac-Man (1980) and Freeway (1981), but still "highly playable."
 Reviewing the game for the AllGame, Weiss added that the other drawback was the cartoonish depiction of the aliens, but that "given the graphical limitations of the system, this weakness is understandable."
 Dan Whitehead in Retro Gamer magazine complimented that Alien was at least "semi-faithful to the film" and generally fun to play, but that the games graphics were a poor representation of the film, describing the titular aliens as resembling venus flytraps.

 In his overview in video games based on Alien, Graeme Mason of Retro Gamer wrote that the game "there is a sincere element of panic and fear as the player is talked through the blue maze" concluding that the game was "commendable, if bland".
+Similar overviews of the Alien video games series by Takeshi Uechi in Denfaminico Gamer and Luke Reilly in IGN found the 1982 game to just a mild variation of the gameplay in Pac-Man.